 through the use of software defined radio techniques.

-page to apply to join a VIP team.
+Site to apply for a permit to join or return to a VIP team.

-- Grad Students: To join a VIP team, please contact that team's faculty adviser(s).
+- Graduate Students: To join a VIP team, please contact that team's faculty adviser(s).

 - Faculty: To start your own VIP team, please contact Ed Coyle.